aws-samples/amazon-cloudwatch-percentiles-high-volume-data-monitoring/README.md

 Previously, the Amazon CloudWatch PutMetricData API service only supported publishing a single data point per metric per API call.
 Now, you can use the client-side aggregations feature to publish arrays of values and counts (or histograms) to PutMetricData.
 With client-side aggregations you can send more data at lower cost, reducing the number of PutMetricData API calls.
 This results in lower resource utilization on your hosts.

+This example uses the [Kinesis Data Generator](https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html) to generate mock data that is read by a Lambda function.
+The example Lambda function publishes data to Amazon CloudWatch using the client-side aggregation feature of the PutMetricData API.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.